Just Eat Logo

 The brand provides online food ordering services for home or office delivery.
 Customers can browse menus from local restaurants, place orders, and pay online.
 They can choose either self-pickup or delivery to their door.

-The company connects customers with local eateries, making enjoying restaurant-quality meals at home or work easy.
+The company connects customers with local eateries, making it easy to enjoy restaurant-quality meals at home or work.
 The service aims to make food ordering simple and accessible, offering a wide range of cuisines and dining options to suit different tastes and preferences.
 This focus on convenience and variety is central to the company’s mission.

 WHY WAS the Just Eat order Canceled?